gerymiko/2ea846fc98f389cebc640dc1312effdd/README.md

 # config
 1. Using mailtrap API https://mailtrap.io/
 2. Set your username and password from mailtrap
-3. configure DB name as sendmail
+3. Configure DB name as sendmail

 # run
 access sendmail.php on your browser